Film-Makers - Honorable Mention

 with Jan Kounen.

-A provocative rebel who had a turbulant career in film-making, shifting from controversial, political drama, to erotica, to giving up on mainstream movies and directing
+A provocative rebel who had a turbulent career in film-making, shifting from controversial, political drama, to erotica, to giving up on mainstream movies and directing

 in-your-face, hateful, shock movies like Blue Movie, Man The Woman And The Beast, and the unfinished Maldoror, then made some twisted porn with midgets and strange nuns